adl/hoaf/README.md

 For parity acceptance, `acc-name: parity` has three parameters to support combinations of `min`/`max` and `even`/`odd`, and to specify the range of acceptance sets used.
 In an automaton with `max odd` parity acceptance, for instance, a run is accepting if the maximum set number visited infinitely often along the run is odd.

 A typical parity automaton should have `property: colored`, ensuring that each transition (or state) belongs to exactly one acceptance set.
-In this context the maximum or minimum set number seen infinitely often along a run always exists.
+With this property, the maximum or minimum set number seen infinitely often along a run always exists.

 The canonical encodings for parity acceptance have been chosen so they behave nicely even in automata where `property: colored` does not hold, i.e., where some transitions (or states) may belong to multiple acceptance sets or none.
-In particular if $F$ is the set of numbers of the acceptance sets visited infinitely often by a run of an automaton with $n$ acceptance sets, we assume that $\min(\emptyset)=n$ and $\max(\emptyset)=-1$ for the purpose of deciding the parity of $\min(F)$ or $\max(F)$.
+In particular, if $F$ is the set of numbers of the acceptance sets visited infinitely often by a run of an automaton with $n$ acceptance sets, we assume that $\min(\emptyset)=n$ and $\max(\emptyset)=-1$ for the purpose of deciding the parity of $\min(F)$ or $\max(F)$.

 Here are the first instances of the `min odd` condition for different numbers of sets: